Naapperas/zon/README.md

 ```

 Alternatively, you may use `validator.safe_validate()`.
-`save_validate` will tell you whether the validation was successful, without throwing an error.
+`safe_validate` will tell you whether the validation was successful, without throwing an error.
 Depending on the needs of your project, you can do this to handle exceptions more elegantly.

 ```python
 validator = zon.string()